 2. Little Tikes Super Chef Kitchen

-This compact little kitchen can either be placed in the corner of the room or against a wall, making it a great, versatile option for 5-year-old.
+This compact little kitchen can either be placed in the corner of the room or against a wall, making it a great, versatile option for a 5-year-old.
 Measuring 40″ tall by 28″ wide by 14″ deep, it includes the typical features of a microwave, single burner stove, oven, refrigerator with ice dispenser, and sink.
 In addition to those, it has such details as a towel bar, a built-in countertop cutting board, a coffee pot, slots for storing plates, and a storage cupboard.

 Place settings for two, a frying pan, and a phone are also included for easier imaginative play.
 The knob above the oven also makes a clicking noise when turned, and the burner makes sizzling sounds.